quangv/docs/src/doc/manual/dependencies/custom_cordova_plugin.rst

 Your custom Cordova plugin need to follow the requirements below:

-- It must be compatible with Cordova 4.1.
+- It should be compatible with Cordova 4.2 or higher.
 - It must have a ``plugin.xml`` file and is installable with ``plugman`` command line tool.
 - It must support iOS and Android platforms.